reenland standard(The material can also be ordered as an A5 booklet or, for clubs and the like, as a lecture )

 What you should know ...

-Naturally, one needs to know how to make the kayak do what you want, when you want and how you want according to the circumstances in which you choose to paddle or those that could arise during a trip.
+Naturally, one needs to know how to make the kayak do what you want, when you want, and how you want according to the circumstances in which you choose to paddle or those that could arise during a trip.
 If you feel uncertain in a crosswind or choppy seas, that is a message from your subconscious that something needs practicing.
 Paddling strokes are the unifying link between the paddle and the kayak hull.
-Know your paddle strokes so well that you can adapt them to conditions, kayak, weather, wind and waves.
+Know your paddle strokes so well that you can adapt them to conditions, kayak, weather, wind, and waves.

-In order to handle all situations you need to know how to use a sweep stroke, use the paddle as a stern rudder, and carve with a low brace.
+In order to handle all situations, you need to know how to use a sweep stroke, use the paddle as a stern rudder, and carve with a low brace.
 Preferably also edging and carving with a high brace.
-You need also know how quickly the kayak responds to the different turning methods, and in which conditions they best perform.
+You need also to know how quickly the kayak responds to the different turning methods, and in which conditions they best perform.